-Last year alone, more than 6.1 million homes sold to new owners, many of them who are buying a house for the first time.
-If you’re one of them, congratulations!
+Last year alone, more than 6 million homes sold to new owners, many of them who are buying a house for the first time.
+If you are one of them, congratulations on being new homeowners!
 Making the decision to become a homeowner is a big deal.

-Not only will you be able to build equity in a house, but you’ll be able to get out of the rental race once and for all.
-However, unless you’re planning on paying cash for the property, you’ll need to find a good mortgage to help you cover the cost of your house.
+Not only will you be able to build equity in a house, but you will be able to get out of the rental race once and for all.
+However, unless you are planning on paying cash for the property, you will need to find a good mortgage to help you cover the cost of your house.

 So, what is a mortgage and what can you expect when you start applying for the loan?
-Here’s what you need to know so you can proceed on your homebuying journey with confidence.
+Here is what you need to know so you can proceed on your homebuying journey with confidence.